-Socializing your puppy is extremely important and should start early on, as it sets the stage for your dog to feel happy and confident throughout its life.
-It’s key to start exposing your puppy to new people, places, and situations as soon as you can, and early socialization can begin when you bring your puppy home.
+Socializing your puppy should start early on, setting the stage for your dog to feel happy and confident throughout their life.
+It is key to start exposing your puppy to new people, places, and situation from the time you bring your pet home.

-Start at home: Peak socialization is from birth to 16 weeks, so it’s important to begin socializing your puppy right away.
-Playtime is a great way to start socialization, and it’s also a wonderful way for you and your pup to bond.
-Try sitting on the floor and cuddle with your puppy or play using his favorite toys.
-Have a friend or two come over during playtime so your puppy can start meeting new people.
+The integral window of time to shape positive social behaviors occurs when a dog is five to 16 weeks old.
+In other words, it begins right away.
+Playtime is a great way to start socialization and for you and your pup to bond.
+Try sitting on the floor and cuddle or play using their favorite toys.
+Have a friend or two come over during playtime so your pet can start meeting new people.

-Puppy’s day out: While socialization is important, it’s best to introduce your puppy to new people, places and things gradually.
-After your dog starts feeling comfortable around new people at home, take him for a walk around the block.
-Keep the walks close to home and don’t take your pup around large crowds of dogs until he’s fully vaccinated.
-Once your dog begins to feel more comfortable with daily walks, take him to places that have more people and activity, such as a park.
-If your dog is on a leash and sitting calmly, invite people to pet him.
+Be sure to introduce your puppy to new people, places, and things gradually.
+After your dog starts feeling comfortable around new people at home, take them for a walk around the block.
+Keep the walks close to home and do not take your pup around large crowds of dogs until they are fully vaccinated.
+Once your dog begins to feel more comfortable with daily walks, take them to places that have more people and activity, such as a park.
+If your dog is on a leash and sitting calmly, invite people to pet them.

 Puppyhood and Beyond